Ben Zion Halberstam: Biography

-The next day there was another action.
-The captives this time included three of Halberstam's sons-in-law: Rabbi Yecheskel Halberstam (son of Rabbi Yeshayale Tchechoiver), Rabbi Moshe Stempel, and Rabbi Shlome Rubin.
-On Monday July 28, the Jewish captives were shot in the Yanover forest behind the city.
+The next day, there was another action where three of Halberstam's sons-in-law: Rabbi Yecheskel Halberstam (son of Rabbi Yeshayale Tchechoiver), Rabbi Moshe Stempel, and Rabbi Shlome Rubin were arrested.
+On Monday, July 28, the Jewish captives were shot in the Yanover forest behind the city.
 Twenty thousand Jews were shot that day; Halberstam, his son and his three sons-in-law included.

 He was succeeded by his son Rabbi Shlomo Halberstam (1907–2000), who rebuilt Bobov in the United States.